rioki/spdr/README.md

 }
 ```

-This allows you to not have any additional thread synchonisaton in your
+This allows you to not have any additional thread synchronization in your
 code, since the message handlers will run in your main thread.

 ### Run